MarcPayz/Network-Traffic-Analysis-Project/README.md

 ## Steps

-To begin this lab, I booted up a Kali linux vm through VMware Workstation and authenticated with my credentials.
+To begin this project, I booted up a Kali linux vm through VMware Workstation and authenticated with my credentials.

 Since wireshark is already installed in Kali linux, I opened up a terminal and typed out the command sudo wireshark.
 I utilized sudo because wireshark doesn't allow you to capture packets without elavated privilages.
 It needs elavated privilages because wireshark requires access to the network interface which typically requires elavated permissions.